Moaneschien/4rack/README.md

 # Moaneschien Modules 4 Rack

 All still very Alpha and in separate directories.
-Once it stabilised a bit more It'll be merged into one.

 # Bezosc